Professional Pet Care Provider Application Logo

 C9C Professional Pet Care Provider Job Application

-Community: Cloud 9 exists primarily as a local small business dedicated to provide long-term support to members of the beloved city we’ve called home for our entire lives.
-We believe in the significance of social connection, empathy, equity, and safe relationships for all.
+Cloud 9 exists primarily as a local small business dedicated to provide long-term support to members of the city we (Nicole and Jordan)’ve called home for our entire lives.
+We believe social connection, empathy, equity, and safety are basic rights for all living beings.

-Wellness: When we work with all beings of all species, it is our job to tend to the needs of ALL who wind up in our care, human and animal alike.
+While we work with pets, it is our job to tend to the needs of ALL who wind up in our care, human and animal alike.
 We look beyond “just behavior” and “just a dog walk” to provide a professionally skilled eye to all we do—after all, these are SO MUCH MORE than ‘just a pet.’
+Given that this job provides life-sustaining service and our clientele is made up of neighbors fully trusting us with their homes while they are away, we work very hard to be exceptionally clear regarding the high standards inherent to the role.

-Excellence: We’ve put in the work to bring intensively-thought-out, developed, professional quality services that are the just-right blend of passionate heart, brilliance in problem solving, and guidance through a gentle hand.
+We’ve put in the work to bring intensively-thought-out, evidence-based, professional quality services that are the just-right blend of passionate heart, brilliance, and guidance through a gentle hand.
 When you book with Cloud 9, we give our all to bring you the best pet care and dog training has to offer: because your best friend deserves the best of the best!

 • Image-374